eddycak37/eddycak37/README.md

 - 🔭 I'm currently unemployed (I am still but can't get hours since February 2025) and actively looking for a job.
 I have experience in cooking, administration, finance and computers
 - 📚 I'm currently learning to create my own homelab.
 I've done one in the past with a couple of stuffs on an old computer, but I didn't had all the hardware required to implement what I wanted and it wasn't properly done.
 Since then, I've changed my mind and I'm planning to create a light self-hosting server using Proxmox VE.
 - ⚡ In my free time I love to read manhuas.
 I also spend most of my time gaming on PC and console.
 I love to go to the gym and I'm also trying to learn by myself Muay Thai and Boxing.
+- 👩‍💻 I am currently dealing with some fags taking my identities

 Here some files to understand who I AM, what I DID and MY STORY:
 - [Daddy Eddy's story](https://share.vandall.com/file/B3ptK87MsUUs): https://share.vandall.com/file/B3ptK87MsUUs